salestrip/hr/Software Engineer.md

 -  You will jointly design our microservices architecture and resultant APIs
 -  You will lead the engineering methodology in the SalesTrip Engine area, ensuring our alignment to modern design, build and test principles
 -  You will be hands-on, developing software with the other early tech hires including the CTO
 -  The company will grow rapidly.
-You be important to the hiring process as well as being a tech lead as the team grows
+You will be important to the hiring process as well as having the option to become a tech lead as the team grows

 ## Skills & Experience
 ### Required

-Ideally you will have a proven track record working on scalable web applications within a lean agile environment, comfortable working on the newest tech stacks, with a strong focus on quality and delivery.
+Ideally you will have a proven track record working on scalable web applications within a lean agile environment, and be comfortable working on the newest tech stacks with a strong focus on quality and delivery.

 - Have a consistent track record of building mission-critical web applications
 - Extensive experience with JavaScript, ES2015 (ES6), ES2016 (ES7)+